-Placement of stack segment
+Placing the stack segment

-Further down in the linker file, the actual stack segment is defined in the memory area available for the stack:
+Further down in the linker configuration file, the actual stack segments are defined in the memory area available for the stack:

+'''

+-Z(IDATA)ISTACK+IDATA_STACK_SIZE=start-end

--Z(IDATA)ISTACK+IDATA_STACK_SIZE=start-end -Z(XDATA)XSTACK+XDATA_STACK_SIZE=start-end
+-Z(XDATA)XSTACK+XDATA_STACK_SIZE=start-end

+'''

+Note:

-Note: This range does not specify the size of the stack; it specifies the range of the available memory
+- This range does not specify the size of the stack; it specifies the range of the available memory. - The = allocates the stack segment at the start of the memory area.